eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/get-document-by-id.md

 [androidJvm]\
 abstract fun [getDocumentById](get-document-by-id.md)(documentId: [DocumentId](../-document-id/index.md)): [Document](../-document/index.md)?

-Retrieve a document by its identifier.
+Retrieves a document by its unique identifier.

+This method searches for a document with the specified ID in the document store.
+It will only return documents that are managed by this DocumentManager instance (matching the DocumentManager's identifier).

 #### Return

-the document or null if not found
+The document if found and managed by this DocumentManager, null otherwise

 #### Parameters